The beloved Mercer Oak at Princeton Battlefield State Park

-Roger Williams - Board Secretary
+Rosemary Kelley - Board Secretary

 R. Randall Riccardo

-The Princeton Battlefield Society (PBS) is a tax-exempt 501(c)(3) organization, and the only Officially Recognized Friends Organization (ORFO) of Princeton Battlefield State Park.
+The Princeton Battlefield Society (PBS) is a tax-exempt 501(c)(3) organization, and the Officially Recognized Friends Organization (ORFO) of Princeton Battlefield State Park.
 It’s mission is to promote, interpret, conserve and protect Princeton Battlefield State Park and areas of the battlefield outside the Park.
 The Park is administered by the State of New Jersey, Department of Environmental Protection, Division of Parks and

 Forestry, State Park Service, for the people of New Jersey and other visitors.